-Opening of NAFED Bazaar Stores and NAFED Cafes across Delhi NCR locations
+Opening of NAFED Bazaar Stores and NAFED Cafes across Uttar Pradesh State

-National Agricultural Cooperative Marketing Federation of India Ltd.(NAFED),Ashram Chowk,RingRoad,New Delhi-110014invitessealedRequest for Proposal (RFP) from Eligible Applicants for Opening of NAFED Bazaar Retail Stores and NAFED Cafes across Delhi NCR, with a view to expand its presence in retail sector for regional, national and international markets.
+National Agricultural Cooperative Marketing Federation of India Ltd.(NAFED), Nafed Warehousing Complex, Chhatha Meel Chauraha, Near Fire Station, Sitapur Road, Lucknow UP 226201 invites sealed Request for Proposal (RFP) from Eligible Applicants for Opening of NAFED Bazaar Retail Stores and NAFED Cafes across Uttar Pradesh State, with a view to expand its presence in retail sector for regional, national and international markets.
 The application must be accompanied with processing fees (non-refundable) of Rs.
 5900 (Five Thousand Nine Hundred only including 18% GST) by means of DD/NEFT/ RTGS to NAFED.
 Interested parties can submit their application along with copies of all required documents / profile etc.by Post/Courier or by Hand at NAFED, Head Office on or before the last date and time prescribed in this RFP which shall be opened in the presence of parties or their authorized representatives on the same date and time as prescribed in this RFP.
 NAFED reserves the right to accept or reject any or all applications without assigning any reason thereof.
-For any query and clarificationkindlycontactManager, RetailBusinessDivision(RBD).
+For any query and clarification kindly contact State Head, NAFED Lucknow.

 SECTION I